boblark/AudioTestInstrument/README.md

 All capabilities of Version 0.70 plus the following:

 * Audio Spectrum Analyzer covering up to 40kHz with graphical display.
-* Vector Voltmeter with frequency selectivity and adjustable phase offset,
+* Vector Voltmeter with frequency selectivity and adjustable phase offset,/Board select Teensy 3.6.

 * Four Signal Generators (added together)  with calibrated output.
 * Screen Save to BMP file for all functions.
 * Calibration of input and output levels and for the touch screen.